Pair admit targeting Crown of Scotland and Stone of Destiny in poverty protest

 Jamie Priest, 26, and Catriona Roberts, 22, targeted the cabinet during a tour around the landmark last year, Edinburgh Sheriff Court heard on Tuesday.

-The pair were charged with damaging the cabinet and breaching the peace following the protest along with a third person, Joe Madden, 22, who was absent from court on Tuesday.
+The pair were charged with damaging the cabinet and breaching the peace following the protest.

 Priest and Roberts, who are both from Glasgow, admitted the charge of maliciously causing damage during the court hearing.